mganska/ganska-portfolio/finalproject.md

 I started trying to make my visualizations in Tableau and felt like I was honestly getting nowhere.
 Everything was taking longer than I had, so I decided to switch to FLourish and I'm glad that I did.
 The customization was very simple and since I didn't have a lot of dimensions to plot, it worked better for this project than Tableau would have (at least for me).

 I've embedded my Shorthand below, but if it doesn't work, it can be found <a href="https://carnegiemellon.shorthandstories.com/stay-local/index.html" target="_blank">here</a>.
+As a note - I think actually viewing it from the link is best, because it is wider screen and then some of my images maintain their transparency, but I wanted to embed it here too!

 <script src="https://embed.shorthand.com/embed_9.js"></script>
 <div data-shorthand-embed="carnegiemellon.shorthandstories.com/stay-local/"><h1>STAY LOCAL</h1><p>Visiting the hidden treasures in your region is a way to explore responsibly during the pandemic.</p></div>